httpwg/http-extensions/draft-ietf-httpbis-proxy-status.md

 ### next-protocol

-The `next-protocol` parameter's value indicates the ALPN protocol identifier {{!RFC7301}} used by the intermediary to connect to the next hop.
+The `next-protocol` parameter's value indicates the ALPN protocol identifier {{!RFC7301}} of the protocol used by the intermediary to connect to the next hop.
 This is only applicable when that connection was actually established.

 The value MUST be either an sf-token or sf-binary, representing a TLS Application-Layer Protocol Negotiation (ALPN) Protocol ID (see <https://www.iana.org/assignments/tls-extensiontype-values/tls-extensiontype-values.xhtml#alpn-protocol-ids>).
 If the protocol identifier is able to be expressed as an sf-token using ASCII encoding, that form MUST be used.